a woman sitting at a table with a laptop and a book research religious cult programming

 However, this particular protective instinct can stifle their children’s emotional development and autonomy.

-Many even use "biblical discipline"—another term for authoritarian parenting techniques rooted in control and punishment, often justified by specific scriptural interpretations (where are my James Dobson and Bill Gothard families?).
+Many even use “biblical discipline,” which is another term for authoritarian parenting techniques rooted in control and punishment that are often justified by specific scriptural interpretations.

 Children raised in this way are typically taught to:

 • Memorize religious stories and verses, not as tools for understanding but as rules for living.
-Bible verse memorization becomes a method for embedding the group's ideology into a child's subconscious, often reinforcing fear of divine punishment for disobedience.
+Bible verse memorization often becomes a tool for embedding the group’s ideology into a child’s subconscious, often reinforcing fear of divine punishment for disobedience.

 • Avoid “worldly” influences, which might include anything from secular music to friendships with non-believers, fostering isolation from broader perspectives or experiences.